Help from benefits if you live in a mobile home

 Help from housing benefit

-You can only make a new claim for housing benefit if you - and your partner if you live with them - are pension age.
+You can only make a new claim for housing benefit if you're pension age.

 If you're already getting housing benefit, you may be able to continue to receive it if you move into a mobile home or a park home.